iotaledger/iota.c/docs/introduction.md

 ![](img/client_application_architecture.jpg)

 With this design, the application can interact with IOTA Tangle in order to:
-* Create data and transaction messages
+* Create data and transaction blocks
-* Send data and transaction messages
+* Send data and transaction blocks
-* Query messages
+* Query blocks
 * Query the node status
 * Generate addresses
 * Subscribe to node events